J4zzing/j4zzing.github.io/source/_drafts/Primer 重点摘选.md

 > By default, the elements in an array are default initialized.

 > ⚠ As with variables of built-in type, a default-initialized array of built-in type that is defined inside a function will have undefined values.

+> We can initialize such arrays from a string literal.
+When we use this form of initialization, it is important to remember that string literals end with a null character.
+That null character is copied into the array along with the characters in the literal.

+> We cannot initialize an array as a copy of another array, nor is it legal to assign one array to another.

+> It can be easier to understand array declarations by starting with the array’s name and reading them from the inside out.

+#### 3.5.2 Accessing the Elements of an Array

+> ⚠ The most common source of security problems are buffer overflow bugs.
+Such bugs occur when a program fails to check a subscript and mistakenly uses memory outside the range of an array or similar data structure.

+#### 3.5.3 Pointers and Arrays

+> In C++ pointers and arrays are closely intertwined.
+In particular, as we’ll see, when we use an array, the compiler ordinarily converts the array to a pointer.
+>
+> In most places when we use an array, the compiler automatically substitutes a pointer to the first element.

+> Just as we can use iterators to traverse the elements in a vector, we can use pointers to traverse the elements in an array.
+Of course, to do so, we need to obtain pointers to the first and one past the last element.

+> To make it easier and safer to use pointers, the new library includes two functions, named
+> begin and end.

+> The result of subtracting two pointers is a library type named `ptrdiff_t`.
+Like
+> `size_t`, the `ptrdiff_t` type is a machine-specific type and is defined in the
+> `cstddef` header.
+Because subtraction might yield a negative distance, `ptrdiff_t` is a signed integral type.

+> We can use the subscript operator on any pointer, as long as that pointer points to an element (or one past the last element) in an array.

+> The index used with the built-in subscript operator can be a negative value.
+>
+> ⚠ Unlike subscripts for vector and string, the index of the built-in subscript operator is not an unsigned type.

+#### 3.5.4 C-Style Character Strings

+> ⚠ Although C++ supports C-style strings, they should not be used by C++ programs.
+C-style strings are a surprisingly rich source of bugs and are the root cause of many security problems.
+They’re also harder to use!

+#### 3.5.5 Interfacing to Older Code

+> More generally, we can use a null-terminated character array anywhere that we can use a string literal.

+> If a program needs continuing access to the contents of the array returned by `c_str`(), the program must copy the array returned by `c_str`.

+> Modern C++ programs should use `vector`s and iterators instead of built-in arrays and pointers, and use strings rather than C-style array-based character strings.

+### 3.6 Multidimensional Array

+> Strictly speaking, there are no multidimensional arrays in C++.
+What are commonly referred to as multidimensional arrays are actually arrays of arrays.

+> As we saw in § 3.5.1 (p.
+115), we can more easily understand these definitions by reading them from the inside out.

+> ⚠ To use a multidimensional array in a range for, the loop control variable for all but the innermost array must be references.